what to bring and other important questions

 What should I do with my valuables?

-Firstly --We would definitely recommend asking around to friends/family to see if you are able to borrow any supplies that you feel that you may not use again! (sleeping bags, trekking poles, etc.)
+Firstly --We would definitely recommend asking your friends/family to see if you are able to borrow any supplies that you think may not use again after this trek! (sleeping bags, trekking poles, etc.)

 If you would like to rent... then you can rent items of equipment locally from our overseas support staff upon arrival.
 We have highlighted the items that can be rented and their price in your Challenge Briefing Pack.